-6.5.1 Fraud
+6.5.1 Ineligible Use of Funds

 Lead/subgrantees must inform Commerce if CHG funds are spent on ineligible households or expenses.
-Reasonable attempts must be made to prevent fraud and ensure allowable use of funds.
+Reasonable attempts must be made to prevent ineligible use of funds.

 6.5.2 Grievance Procedure

 Lead/subgrantees must have a written grievance procedure for households seeking or receiving services which includes the household's right to review decisions and present concerns to program staff not involved in the grievance.